 This page contains the general workshop information our workshop attendees most frequently ask about.
 If, after reading through this text, you still have questions, please feel free to CONTACT US.
 To view our upcoming photo workshops, please click on one of the buttons below:

-We will provide hotel information as well as suggested clothing and equipment upon registration.
+We will provide hotel and location information, as well as suggested clothing and equipment, to all workshop attendees upon registration.

 Itinerary and travel information

-Specific locations are not set until shortly before our workshop due to weather and light conditions.
+Specific photography shoot locations and timetables are not set until shortly before our workshop so that we can assess last minute weather and light conditions.
 You will receive a detailed itinerary upon arrival.

 Workshop updates and other information